Blog

 You can find documentation on its official Webpage.

 Unlike SoapUI, Postman works with API collections.
-These collections function as request groupers, which allows for the ordering of resources and services and testing each request in a quicker and easier way.
+These collections function as request groupers, which allow for the ordering of resources and services and testing each request in a quicker and easier way.

 Advantages of SoapUI

-- It’s a more mature project and has been on the market for longer.
+• It’s a more mature API tool and has been on the market longer, supporting comprehensive testing of web services.

 Advantages of Postman